andreipfeiffer/css-in-js/README.md

 Most solutions market themselves as being able to _**"extract critical CSS"**_ during SSR, which does **NOT** refer to [above-the-fold critical CSS extraction](https://web.dev/extract-critical-css/), as we initially thought.

 What they actually do:
-- during SSR, they only generate styles for the **visible** elements for the static rendered page;
+- during SSR, they only generate styles for the **visible** elements of the static rendered page;
-- they don't inject styles for elements that are dynamically rendered, or lazy loaded;
+- they don't inject CSS for elements that are dynamically rendered, or lazy loaded;

-With 100% static styles, there would be actually no benefit.
+With 100% static CSS, there would be actually no benefit.
 With dynamic pages that render very few elements on the server, and most components are rendered dynamically on the client, the benefit increases.

 All solutions support this feature:
 - **Treat** is the only exception, because it extracts all styles as fully static `.css`;